Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Company - Balkans - 1918 - Skra di Legen - Bulgarians

-Bulgarian soldiers captured in the trenches at Skra di Legen.
+Captured Bulgarian soldiers in the trenches at Skra di Legen.

 Florina and Monastir (August – September 1918)